 Will Prunes Help With Doggy Constipation?

 Prunes are very tough for dogs to digest and can lead to more problems with digestion.
 Instead of feeding prunes for constipation, there are better alternatives.
-Encouraging your dog to drink extra water is important- adding a small amount of flavoured canine electrolytes to their water bowl can help to encourage them.
+Encouraging your dog to drink extra water is important; adding a small amount of flavored canine electrolytes to their water bowl can help to encourage them.
 You can also consider adding a little raw carrot, for fiber.
 If your dog appears to be in pain and is unable to pass feces at all, a trip to the vets is in order.
 They’ll be able to ‘unblock’ your dog- and help to find the cause of the problem.

 Can Dogs Have Prune Juice?

 It’s not recommended to give your dogs prune juice, or any juices.
 Juices are high in fructose, a type of sugar.
 And dogs’ digestive systems aren’t really set up to deal with a large amount of fructose.
-The resulting sugar high can make diabetes more likely, as well as causing problems with hyperactivity, and gastrointestinal issues such as vomiting and diarrhoea.
+The resulting sugar high can make diabetes more likely, as well as causing problems with hyperactivity, and gastrointestinal issues such as vomiting and diarrhea.
 Dogs only need to drink water.

-In conclusion, prunes shouldn’t be fed to dogs.
+Prunes are unsafe to feed to dogs.
 They are likely to cause gastric upset due to the high sugar content, and there are far safer things to feed your dog to increase their fiber and vitamin intake.
 If your dog does accidently eat a prune, don’t panic- the signs are usually mild and self-limiting- keep a close eye on them and call the vet if necessary.
 Prune pits are much more dangerous for dogs and should be avoided- if your dog eats a prune stone you should call your vet for advice immediately.